 Loaded with meats and cheese, Cuban Sliders are filling and satisfying enough to be a meal!
 They are also a great appetizer for your next big gathering.
 If you love sliders as much as I do, check out my Italian Sliders and Reuben Sliders!
 I also have a homemade Hawaiian rolls recipe that would be perfect for sliders!

 Sometimes a ham and cheese sandwich just doesn’t cut it, although I have ham and cheese sliders that are pretty darn good!
 Anyway, to step it up a notch, I made these Cuban Sliders that are more of a meal than finger food.
 Of course, I had to sample one immediately, and the flavors did not disappoint!
 These sliders are so loaded with meat, I actually needed a fork to pick up the meat that had fallen out of the slider!
 Sliders have come a long way since the 1940s when sailors in the U.S. Navy would eat mini hamburgers.
 The hamburgers were so greasy, they would ‘slide’ down the sailors’ throats in about 2 bites!
 Well, you will want to get as many bites out of these Cuban Sliders as you can because they are THAT good!

 Cuban Slider Recipe

 Cuban Sliders are really easy to make!
-It all about layering the ham, pork, and cheese, mustard and pickles.
-The part that makes these sliders stand out above your average sliders are the seasonings in the butter sauce!
+It is all about layering the ham, pork, cheese, mustard, and pickles.
+The part that makes these sliders stand out above your average sliders is the seasonings in the butter sauce!
 Believe me, once you spread that butter all over the sliders, you will use it for every slider recipe you make!